UmarInakov/UmarInakov/README.md

 - 👋 Hi, I’m @UmarInakov
-- 👀 I’m interested in Web-development
+- 👀 I’m interested in Front-end in web-development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on new skills
 - 📫 How to reach me www.behruz00@mail.ru